Mohib1402/CustomerChurnPredicitionCRISP-DM/README.md

 A detailed walkthrough of the project, including methodology and findings, can be found in the following Medium article: [Customer Churn Prediction](https://medium.com/@uu7470911/predicting-customer-churn-a-comprehensive-guide-using-crisp-dm-methodology-14264c42b377).

+## Chatgpt Prompt & Responses

+The complete project documentation, including all code, models, and analysis, is available in the [Chatgpt Prompt & Responses](https://medium.com/@uu7470911/predicting-customer-churn-a-comprehensive-guide-using-crisp-dm-methodology-14264c42b377).

+## Chat History

+For a full record of the discussions and steps taken to complete this project, you can access the chat history [here](https://chatgpt.com/share/66fa2675-3f00-8009-afa0-bafc75df6801).

 ## CRISP-DM Steps

 This analysis follows the CRISP-DM (Cross-Industry Standard Process for Data Mining) framework and includes the following steps: